Testosterone: How long does it take to see benefits?

 Right this moment, look back in your life when an opportunity was there, a chance to make love, a chance to seize the day or a great business opportunity, but you wavered, you hesitated, you showed weakness, or irrational fear, illogical paranoia or indecisiveness, and you are now looking back shaking your head and saying, I should have done what I wanted to do, but didn't do for some reason - I hesitated.

 Of course, hindsight is 20 / 20 vision, but at the time you had 20 / 20 vision, you just had a moment of doubt in yourself.
 This is often but not always a product of low testosterone.

-Men with normal to above average testosterone take risks, they seize opportunities, they have a let's go for it attitude, they put fears, the paranoia of failure in the background, and take action.
+Men with normal to above-average testosterone take risks, seize opportunities, they have a let's go for it attitude, they put fears, the paranoia of failure in the background, and take action.

 Testosterone and Roid Rage: Anger Management Issues